onegronm/design-patterns/README.md

     - Bloated interfaces for composites and leaves.
 Leaf inherits methods it doesn't need.
 - ### Bridge
   - Decouple an abstraction from its implementation so that the two can vary independently.
 This means to create a bridge interface to separate out responsibilities into different abstract classes.
+  - Encapsulate variability behind a stable API that creates separate class hierarchies for an abstraction and its implementations.
+Client calls to the abstraction are forwarded to the corresponding implementor subclass.
   - #### Benefits
 	- Decouples an implementation so that it is not bound permanently to an interface.
 	- Abstraction and implementation can be extended independently.